Hainan Free Trade Port: Aviation hub

 According to the Hainan Free Trade Port policy, Hainan Aviation Hub can enjoy the seventh freedom and the fifth freedom.

-Haikou Meilan International Airport launched its second phase expansion project after the release of the Free Trade Port policy.
+The Haikou Meilan International Airport launched its second phase expansion project after the release of the Free Trade Port policy.
 The airport is located in Haikou Jiangdong New District.
 The new airfield is rated 4F, with a 3,600-meter runway, two parallel taxiways and 61 parking stands, including 35 close parking stands and 36 jet bridges.
 The new T2 terminal has an area of approximately 296,000 square meters and is equipped with the largest airport duty-free commercial area in mainland China.

 Infrastructure construction

 Hainan is currently building a series of transverse roads on the island, including the GS360 Wenchang to Lingao Highway.
 On the basis of the existing three ring roads around the island, the highways from Wanning to Yangpu, Wenchang to Lingao, Danzhou to Baisha, and Wuzhishan through Baoting to Sanya Haitang Bay will be expanded to form an island ring road and city-linking transportation network, integrating the industrial chain and trade transportation roads; this series of projects is also one of the 10 billion-level key projects of Hainan Free Trade Port.

 In addition, Hainan also plans to build a regional tourism route called the "National Coastal Scenic Road No. 1", which will build a coastal expressway based on the east–west expressway on Hainan Island to provide infrastructure support for tourist areas across Hainan Island.